almonax/test-work/readme.md

 11. ~~Implement logic to re-assign employee’s subordinates to employee’s boss in case if employee is being deleted (additional bonus points if you implement it using Laravel / Symfony ORM features).~~ (see Employees::deleteNode())
 12. Implement lazy loading for employee tree, i.e. by default show first 2 levels of hierarchy and load tree branch (full or 2 more levels of hierarchy) by clicking on the employee from the 2nd level.
 13. Implement possibility to change employee’s boss using drag-n-drop directly in the employee tree.
-14. Create database structure first using MySQL Workbench (do not forget to commit MySQL Workbench project file to git) and generate migration files for Laravel / Symfony from existing MySQL database or directly from MySQL Workbench project file.
+14. ~~Create database structure first using MySQL Workbench (do not forget to commit MySQL Workbench project file to git) and generate migration files for Laravel / Symfony from existing MySQL database or directly from MySQL Workbench project file.~~ (See /workbench_project)